mendix/event-broker-tools/local-setup/README.md

 * Install the `Docker` extension by Microsoft from the Marketplace.
 * Open the local GitHub repository via `File` > `Open Folder…`
 * Open the Docker application and wait until it's running.
-* Back in Visual Studio Code, Find `docker-compose.yml` file in the `local-setup` folder.
+* Back in Visual Studio Code, find `docker-compose.yml` file in the `local-setup` folder.
 Right click `docker-compose.yml` file and choose `Compose Up`.

 Your docker image should now be running!
 If there is error, please check your Docker version.
 For this tutorial to work, you will need Docker V2 or above.